mihaela-stoian/PiShield_ConstrainedDGM/README.md

 # Constrained DGMs

-This repository contains the code for the constraint layer proposed in our paper titled "**How Realistic Is Your Synthetic Data?
+This repository is built on top of the [repository](https://github.com/mihaela-stoian/ConstrainedDGM) containing the code for the constraint layer proposed in our paper titled "**How Realistic Is Your Synthetic Data?
 Constraining Deep Generative Models for Tabular Data**", which was accepted for publication at ICLR 2024.

+**Differently from the previous repository, it uses [PiShield](https://github.com/mihaela-stoian/PiShield) for easily integrating the constraint layer into the neural network models.**
+To demonstrate how PiShield can be used in the tabular data generation setting, we integrated it into the TableGAN model [1].

+## Description

 Deep Generative Models (DGMs) have been shown to be powerful tools for generating tabular data.
 However, they fail to comply with constraints that encode essential background knowledge on the problem at hand, which is needed to generate realistic synthetic data.